longpractice/linux_kernel_index/mm/b.md

 ## batch size
 batch size is the unit of filling in per cpu page set for a certain zone, it is normally one fourth of the 1000th of total number of pages contained by the zone

+## BIOS runtime services
+n a PC, booting Linux begins in the BIOS at address 0xFFFF0.
+The first step of the BIOS is the power-on self test (POST).
+The job of the POST is to perform a check of the hardware.
+The second step of the BIOS is local device enumeration and initialization.
+Given the different uses of BIOS functions, the BIOS is made up of two parts: the POST code and runtime services.
+After the POST is complete, it is flushed from memory, but the BIOS runtime services remain and are available to the target operating system.

+To boot an operating system, the BIOS runtime searches for devices that are both active and bootable in the order of preference defined by the CMOS settings.
+A boot device can be a floppy disk, a CD-ROM, a partition on a hard disk, a device on the network, or a USB stick.

+Commonly, Linux is booted from a hard disk, where the Master Boot Record(MBR) contains the primary boot loader.
+The MBR is a 512-byte sector, located in the first sector on the disk.
+After the MBR is loaded into the RAM, the BIOS yields control to it.

 ## boot_e820_entry
 ```c
 /*